The Christmas Jobbynaturallysweet©

 She shook her head.
 "I've done so well lately, and I wanted her to spend time with her little boy...not have to work and nurse an old woman on Christmas."

 "Stop saying you're old, Virginia.
 You're not.
 You're a hot woman."

 She tittered, and he enjoyed the blush in her cheeks.
-"I do try to take care of myself, you know."
+"I do try to take care of myself."

-"Oh, I know," he said, sliding his hand down her chest and brushing against one of her small breasts, clothed in silk.
+"Oh, I know."
+He slid his hand down her chest, brushing against one of her small breasts clothed in silk.
 "You're firm where you need to be...soft where you need to be..."
 His caress elicited a moan from her, which hardened his cock.
-"Honey, you'll always be beautiful to me."
+"You'll always be beautiful to me."

 She gave a short laugh.
 "Alex Kohler, you flatterer.
 I'm 50 years old, and you have your pick of girls."

 His hand paused on her chest.
 "I'm only seven years younger than you."